What do you know about Gabonese foods? Many people believe that African countries’ gastronomies are monotonous, which is not totally correct.

 You can see how they make perfect Beignets through this short introduction.

-When experiencing the cuisine of Ghana, Gabon, or other African nations, you might easily see the dish is paired with Fufu.
-It is because Fufu is quite versatile.
+When experiencing the cuisine of Ghana, Gabon, or other African nations, you might easily see many dishes that are paired with Fufu.
+This is because Fufu is extremely versatile.

-It has a smooth, dense consistency and mild taste, making Fufu perfectly neutralize the other saltiness and savory flavors from the other treats.
+Fufu has a smooth, dense consistency and mild taste, which perfectly balances the other saltiness and savory flavors from the other treats.

 Fufu calls for root crops/fruits as the main ingredients, and cassava roots/yams or plantains are the most famous.
 Simply serve a scoop of Fufu beside stews; you will be amazed by how they match the other well.